 And finally, if you (or your competitors) run too many sales promotions, customers start to expect them.
 They hold off buying at the regular price.
 They know if they wait, there’ll be a new promotion along soon.

-Brand building advertising has a different impact on your sales and profits.
-Remember the brand adoption funnel.
-Advertising can also drive trust, awareness, consideration and loyalty.
+Brand-building advertising has an impact on other parts of the brand adoption funnel.
+It’s usually about building trust, awareness, consideration and loyalty.

-These measures takes time to build.
-Customers don’t trust a brand after one advert.
-Trust comes from a reputation built over time.
-Customers trust brands they know, and feel emotionally connected to.
+These measures take time to build.
+You run these types of adverts to build your reputation over time.
+Customers trust brands they know and feel emotionally connected to.

 Example brand-building advertising

-Look at this Qantas brand-building advertising, for example.
+For example, look at this Qantas brand-building ad.

 It’s not directly appealing to people flying now (not that many people are) like an activation advert.
-It has a broader emotional appeal.
+It has a broader, connection-building appeal.

-Brand-building adverts focus on emotions.
+Emotions are key in brand-building adverts.
 They make customers feel things.
-You feel more connected to things which appeal to your heart, and not your head.
+You feel more connected to things which appeal to your heart, rather than your head.

 This connection may not drive an immediate sale.
 But, customers remember it when they’re next ready to buy.
 Those positive brand associations stick, and help create brand loyalty.

-Marketers often have to justify these brand-building adverts without a lot of back-up data.
+Marketers often have to justify these brand-building adverts without much back-up data.
 The data to prove the investment doesn’t come through till after the money’s been spent.
 That’s tough to argue.

 Plus, you have competitors running short-term activation advertising.
-Retail partners pressuring you into short-term advertising to boost sales.
+Retailers pressuring you into short-term advertising to boost sales.
 And sales teams love price deals.
-It’s a great negotiating tactic with retailers, and boosts the relationship with them.
+It’s a great negotiating tactic to boost the relationship with retailers.

-So, somewhere among all that, you need to work out how to get activation and brand-building adverts to work together.
+So, somewhere among all that, you have to work out how to get activation and brand-building adverts to work together.